squint-cljs/squint/doc/dev/lazy-seqs.md

   of the generator (see Streaming) so it does not pin the input head.
 The result is unchunked.

+## Realizers

+Functions that consume a seq fully take a chunk-aware fast path when the input is a chunked cell (`instanceof LazyIterable`, which `LazySeq` extends): they walk cells and process whole chunk arrays instead of going element by element through the cursor.

+- `reduce` runs the reducing function over each chunk array in a tight loop (and an index loop for plain array input).
+Other reducers build on it.
+- `vec` and `into` (vector target) bulk-append chunks via `pushAll`. `into` must not spread the whole seq into `conj` (it overflows the call stack on large input), and it preserves the target's metadata via `copy`.
+- `count` sums chunk lengths.

 ## Tests

 `test/squint/lazy_memory_test.cljs` pins the contract: caching (element-fn call